A pushed convoy consisting of an orange barge and a blue tugboat on the Elbe off Blankenese

 METHA - the washing machine of the Port of Hamburg

-What happens if the sediments that need to be dredged from the harbor are too heavily contaminated?
-They are transported to METHA—a massive facility that processes, separates, and dewatered the sediment from the Elbe River.
-The treated sediments are then reused or safely disposed of at our dredged…
+What happens if the sediment that needs to be dredged from the harbour is too heavily contaminated?
+It is taken to the METHA – a huge facility that processes, separates and dewaters the material from the Elbe riverbed.
+The treated sediment is then reused or safely disposed of at our dredged material…

 Read more